 A disciple is a Christian who grows in knowledge and understanding of the Word of God (head), cultivates relationships with God and people (heart), dedicates himself to the building of His Kingdom through service (hands), and shares the good news of the gospel through word and deed (feet).

-The head, heart, hands, and feet model is our discipleship plan to help all believers both become disciples and make disciples, we have developed a growth plan called — Next Point Discipleship Process.
+The head, heart, hands, and feet model is our discipleship plan to help all believers both become disciples and make disciples, we have developed a growth plan called — Next Steps Discipleship Process.
 Because every person has unique qualities, discipleship must be specifically tailored for the individual.
 No believer shares an identical journey of spiritual growth, and people respond differently to activities designed for such growth.
 Therefore, each stage in the discipleship process has multiple activities and experiences to meet the various needs of individual growth.

 All our steps are designed to cultivate growth within the head, heart, hands, and feet.